 It is unlawful to hunt without written permission of the landowner and is punishable by a fine of up to $2500 and/or 12 months in jail.

 It is unlawful to hunt any unposted property without permission of the landowner and is punishable by a fine of up to $500.

 Landowners may post their property by any of the following methods:

-- Using a paint mark of aluminum color paint consisting of a vertical line at least 2 inches in width and at least 8 inches in length, no less than 3 feet and not more than 6 feet from the ground or normal water surface and visible when approaching the property.
+- Using an aluminum or purple color paint, paint a vertical line at least 2 inches in width and at least 8 inches in length, no less than 3 feet and not more than 6 feet from the ground or normal water surface and visible when approaching the property.

 - Signs that specifically prohibit hunting, fishing, or trespassing on the property.

 For landowners, finding responsible hunters can provide many benefits for both the landowner and sportsmen allowed access to the property.
 There are benefits of having responsible hunters included as an important part of the landowner’s wildlife management plan, especially if they are absentee or do not hunt themselves.
 There are many in-kind benefits of such relationships including road maintenance, habitat improvement, security, and safety.
 Hunt clubs are also helpful, and lease fees can offset property taxes.
 Information on locating responsible hunters can be found by contacting local civic groups like Ruritans, or 4-H Clubs, sporting goods shops, and area landowner contacts that participate in Tree Farm or Stewardship Programs.
 Members of sportsmen’s conservation organizations that are dedicated, reputable partners with DGIF promote safety, ethical practices, habitat improvement, and scientific management of wildlife.